andreypopp/xcss/README.md

 # xCSS

+xCSS is a library for programmable stylesheet composition.

+xCSS consist of two things:

+  * object model for composing stylesheets

-xCSS is a library to compose stylesheets programmatically and a compiler from CSS to JavaScript.
+  * compiler from CSS to JavaScript